 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Trego followed in a long-tradition of big-hitting all-rounders at Taunton that includes the likes of Wellard, Blackwell and Botham.
+Trego followed in a long-tradition of big-hitting all-rounders at Taunton that includes the likes of Arthur Wellard, Ian Blackwell and Ian Botham.
 With one murderous innings, he disproved the suggestion by the comedian John Cleese, among others, that nothing worthwhile had ever come out of the seaside town of Weston-super-Mare.
 If his stand-out performance was a 54-ball century he thrashed against Yorkshire in 2009 to help Somerset chase 476 to win at Taunton - Trego called it "the innings of his life" - there have been many other days when success was more due to discipline, commitment and skill.
-He claimed 50 first-class wickets in 2012, 49 in 2014 and made three first-class centuries during the 2006 season.
-He also averaged 82.77 in List A cricket with two centuries and five half-centuries in 2013.

 Somerset born and bred, Trego first appeared for the club's second XI in 1997 and, having represented England U19 with some success, made his county first team debut in 2000.
 But while there were good days - in 2002 he made 140 in a tied match against West Indies A - it took some time for him to understand how best to exploit his abundant natural talents and he drifted out of the professional game at the end of 2002 aged only 22.
 A career that promised much looked as if it might be over before it had begun.

 Returning to Somerset at the start of 2006, Trego started to fulfil his promise.
 He thumped 135 against Derbyshire - one of three centuries that season - and a year later was judged the leading all-rounder in county cricket after 836 runs at 52.25 and 33 wickets at 34.27.
 He represented England in the Hong Kong Sixes in 2009, thrashed 147 from just 89 balls against Glamorgan in 2010 and was the PCA's most valuable player of the 2012 season.
 He could consider himself unfortunate not to force himself into the England ODI team after his 2013 season.
 England Lions took a look in 2010, and he performed respectably, but they never looked again.
+He averaged 30 with the bat and the ball and in one match against West Indies A he made 73 from 55 and took 5 for 40, but that was as close he ever got.
 For him not to get a T20 cap seemed particularly unfortunate.